mitre-ace-direct/ace-direct/iam/README.md

 #### Solution 13

+Resolutions:

-Resolution: it is likely that the certificates in `/root/iam/ssl/` are expired or invalid.
+* It is likely that the certificates in `/root/iam/ssl/` are expired or invalid.
 Make sure `cert.pem` and `key.pem` are valid, not expired, and have appropriate permissions.
 See Solution 10 for the resolution.
+* This error also occurs if you use an incompatible version of Tomcat (e.g., 8.5.x). _OpenAM 13 is compatible with Tomcat 7.0.x and Tomcat 8.0.x only_.

 ---